tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 2. Combine a turnbuckle, quick-link, and carabiner to form a chain that will be used to secure the platform to the cargo holds of the car.
 3. With the turnbuckle 50% loosened, use the hooked end to grab the cargo hold ring and the other end to estimate the location of the D-ring for the platform.
 Mark with a pencil.
 4. Remove platform from car.
-5. Predrill screw holes for the D-rings.
+5. Pre-drill screw holes for the D-rings.
 6. Screw D-rings down into position, clipping carabiner onto the D-Ring
 7. Rebuild platform in car, cinching down turnbuckles to tighten the whole system and secure the platform.